matsengrp/vampire/README.md

     conda env create -f install/environment.yml

-This will create a `vampire` Conda environment which you can use.
+This will create a `vampire` Conda environment which you can enter and use for running vampire.
 If you also want to be able to compare repertoires using [sumrep](https://github.com/matsengrp/sumrep/) you will need to run the R installation steps in the Dockerfile.
 We also provide an `install/environment-olga.yml` to make a Conda environment in which one can run [OLGA](https://github.com/zsethna/OLGA/).